dotermine/HablaSlice/README.md

 A Progressive Web App (PWA) for language learning that slices audio files into segments based on silence detection.
 Perfect for shadowing practice, pronunciation training, and listening comprehension exercises.

+The application is available at the link: https://dotermine.github.io/HablaSlice/

 ## Features

 - **Silence-based segmentation** - Automatically splits audio files into segments at silence points